ACSF v AQF: Which levels match what?

 Linkedin Twitter Email

-Matt Peachey is the Managing Director at the Learning Resources Group.
+Matt Peachey is the Chief Executive Officer of The Learning Resources Group.
 Over the past decade, he has grown the small resource development company into one of the largest training resource providers in the country and industry leaders in digital and LLN space of Vocational Education Support.

 Matt has spent extensive time working directly with RTO’s all over the country to help them implement their training and assessment programs.
 He has also assisted a number of RTO’s with their marketing and business strategies.